Go Here: Mashpi Lodge, Ecuador, is a Rainforest Haven

 We’re here to explore it.

-Leaving Quito, our rag-tag group of journalists and nature-lovers spend three hours winding through small communities, U-turning around volcanoes and peering out at terraced agriculture anomalies in our minivan.
+As we leave Quito, Ecuador, our group of journalists and nature-lovers spend three hours winding through small communities, twisting around volcanoes and peering out at terraced agriculture anomalies in our minivan.
 We stop at Tulipe Site Museum and Ceremonial Centre and several gas station baños.
 This drive is not for the weak-of-stomach.

-Eventually, the twisted road turns to dirt.
-After an uncomfortable 40-minute massage jumping over rocks and depressions, we are fully in the middle of nowhere.
+Eventually, the paved road turns to dirt.
+After a 40-minute massage jumping over rocks and depressions, we are fully in the middle of nowhere.

 That’s when we see it.